Question from Carol.: A few days ago my iPhone started telling me my phone has a virus every time I open Safari.

-Rick’s answer: Jimmy, the number you called isn’t a real Apple phone number, and the woman that answered your call isn’t an Apple employee.
+Rick’s answer: Carol, the number you called isn’t a real Apple phone number, and the woman that answered your call isn’t an Apple employee.

 Unfortunately, that entire episode is a scam.

-In reality, the chance that your phone is infected with a virus is virtually nil.
-And that’s a good thing!
+That means the chance that your phone is actually infected with a virus is virtually nil.
+And that’s a great thing!

 You said this warning message pops up every time you load Safari.
 That means what you’re actually seeing is a malicious web page that’s been stored in Safari’s cache.

-Luckily, this is a very easy problem to resolve.
+Luckily, this should be a very easy problem to resolve.
 Just follow the steps below:

 1 – Place your iPhone in Airplane mode to prevent Safari from accessing the Internet while you’re performing the steps that follow.